alexander89d/smallsh/README.md

 This project implements a simple Linux command shell.
 It was developed and tested on a Linux class server running the bash shell (before this shell begins running).
 The program is written in C (C99 with GNU extensions, compiled with the GCC compiler).

 The smallsh shell implements and supports the following 3 built-in commands:
-- cd (allows changing the current working directory)
+- cd (allows changing the working directory)
 - status (returns the exit status of or signal raised by the most recently executed foreground command, excluding built-in commands)
 - exit (exits smallsh)